oopsmonk/documentation/chronicle/1.1/tutorials/run-a-permanode.md

     files = [["./path/to/file/6000.dmp", 6000]]
     ```

-5. If your device has only 2 CPU cores, change the `core_threads` field to 2
+5. If your device has more than 2 CPU cores and you want to use them, increment the `core_threads` field

-    If you have more than 4 CPU cores, you may want to increase this field, but it's not necessary.

 6. If you want to get transactions from more than one IOTA node, add their URLs to the `trytes_nodes` and `sn_trytes_nodes` fields